ezsystems/commerce-documentation/docs/guide/bestseller/bestseller.md

 ## Configure bestsellers in Back Office

-Inthe Back Office, go to eZ Commerce->Configuration Settings->Miscellaneous
+In the Back Office, go to eZ Commerce->Configuration Settings->Miscellaneous

 The following settings are available: